Pneumococcal Disease - CVEEP Skip to main content

 Who needs to be protected?

-The best way to help prevent pneumococcal disease is to get vaccinated.
-The Centers for Disease Control and Prevention (CDC) recommends the following groups stay up to date with their pneumococcal disease vaccines:
+The Centers for Disease Control and Prevention (CDC) and leading medical societies recommend the following groups stay up to date with pneumococcal vaccines:

-• Children younger than 5 years
+• All children younger than 5 years

-• Adults 50 years or older
+• All adults 50 years or older

 What vaccine options are available?